ChaoChienHung/Mentorion/README.md

 ## Overall Architecture and Workflow

 This system is organized into Frontend, Backend (Application Layer), and Server / Infrastructure Logic to clearly separate responsibilities.

----

-## System Architecture & Workflow

 This architecture supports a web-based learning assistant with authentication, note management, AI enrichment, and persistent storage.

 ---